Frequently Asked Questions

 - I recently began working at a different child care center.
 Are there any forms for me to complete?

-A person can enroll in the Apprenticeship for Child Development Specialist program if working full time providing care for children in a supervised setting.
+A person can enroll in the Apprenticeship for Child Development Specialist program if working a minimum of 20 hours a week providing care for children in a supervised setting.
 The person must be motivated to further their career in early care and education and make a commitment to the program.
-The ACDS program offers the apprentice increased job security, possible wage increases and the opportunity to earn college credit.

 ACDS classroom training covers the following topics: